Batman: Beyond the White Knight: Plot

-Barbara calls Bruce and tells him that Warren Ginnis and Powers had a falling out, and they were working on a secret Project.
+Barbara calls Bruce and tells him that Warren McGinnis and Powers had a falling out, and they were working on a secret project.
 Bruce tries opening up a secret file after sneaking into Powers' building, but Jackie finds out.
 Batman manages to convince Jackie to stand down by telling her that her father (when he was Napier) was a good man, and Harley had to kill him to prevent Joker from coming out.
 Batman is attacked by the GTO and while trying to escape he meets Terry and Powers.
 Batman deduces Terry's identity and convinces him that Powers is bad, which causes Terry to cause an explosion.
 Bruce has a panic attack, so Napier takes over Bruce's body and escapes.
 They meet with Harley, where Napier (in Bruce's body) confesses his feelings to her.

-The next morning, Bruce wakes up but Harley reassures Bruce that they didn't have sex and she knew Napier was controlling his body.
+The next morning, Bruce wakes up but Harley reassures Bruce that they did not have sex and she knew Napier was controlling his body.
 Bruce tries to push his feelings away from Harley, but Harley tells Bruce that the reason why he is having these panic attacks is because Bruce makes Batman his entire identity, and if he is scared that if he is no longer Batman then he is alone with nothing.
 Bruce talks to Napier, and make amends with him and Harley.
 Dick confronts Jason Todd, and they have a brawl in the middle of the street, which ends with Dick sending Jason to the Gotham City Police.
 Bruce meets with Dick who tells him that Powers is creating new weapons and had Terry's father killed when Warren threatened to go to the FBI.
 Bruce finally makes amends with Dick, and saves Dick when he is attacked by Powers and GTO after finding out Jackie knows the truth about Powers killing Terry's father.
 While Bruce is distracted, Dick jumps in front of a blast from Powers who turned into Blight.

 Batman remembers how he recruited Dick, while Terry confronts Powers about the truth, but Powers takes control of Terry's suit.
-Powers forced Terry to fight Bruce, and just as Terry brutally beats Bruce to the brink of death.
+Powers forced Terry to fight Bruce, and Terry brutally beats Bruce to the brink of death.
 Duke, Red Hood, and Barbara help out Bruce, and Napier tells Bruce to wire Terry's suit to the Batmobile where he frees Terry but as a result everyone can see Napier.
-Bruce allows Terry to keep the Bat suit, and decides to lead an assault on Powers.
+Bruce allows Terry to keep the Batsuit, and decides to lead an assault on Powers.
 During the assault, Powers activates the Bat Mechs and nearly kills Bruce's allies, and Bruce has another panic attack, but Harley helps him overcome it and Bruce becomes Batman once more.
-Powers nearly takes control of Terry's suit, but Napier double crosses him and Terry decides to not kill Powers.
+Powers nearly takes control of Terry's suit, but Napier double crosses him and Terry decides not to kill Powers.
 Napier saves his daughter, but in the process his programming is destroyed.
-After Powers is arrested, Diana Prince and John Stewart arrive and tells Batman that Derek Powers fears an invasion is coming because of the arrival of Superman.
+After Powers is arrested, Diana Prince and John Stewart arrive and tell Batman that Derek Powers fears an invasion is coming because of the arrival of Superman.